yashburshe/steam-le/README.md

 # the Boiler Room
-View your Steam library and export it to .CSV
+View anyone's Steam library and export it to .CSV

+## Website
+You can find a release version running over at [this website](https://boiler.yashburshe.com)

 ## Local installation guide
 1. Clone the repository
 2. Install requirement using `npm i`